 For example, if a customer asks about a product feature update, the system can retrieve the latest documentation to respond accurately, even if the update occurred after the model was trained.
 This showcases the role of LLM factual grounding for enterprises.

 To increase accuracy in specialized fields like finance, healthcare, or legal, fine-tune your LLM using vetted, high-quality, domain-specific datasets, enhancing knowledge grounding in LLM.
 This trains the model to understand terminology, compliance standards, and common industry scenarios, supporting grounded language models for enterprises.
+Learn more about how this is managed through LLMOps for enterprise use.

 Fine-tuning also helps reduce hallucinations by aligning the model with language patterns and knowledge from real, relevant business use cases.
 It’s beneficial when serving regulated sectors, where even minor mistakes can cause serious issues, ensuring robust LLM grounding for enterprises.